-Gross domestic product in the euro region (EUGNEMUQ) was unchanged last quarter, the European Union’s statistics office said in Luxembourg.
+Gross domestic product in the euro region (EUGNEMUQ:US) was unchanged last quarter, the European Union’s statistics office said in Luxembourg.
 The median forecast of economists surveyed by Bloomberg was for a 0.2 percent contraction.
 German GDP rose 0.5 percent from the fourth quarter, exceeding economist predictions for growth of 0.1 percent.

 Greece’s decision to hold more elections in the search for a government led German Finance Minister Wolfgang Schaeuble to call the vote a referendum on whether the country stays in the euro.

 Post-election attempts to form a ruling coalition in Athens broke down after nine days, sending Greeks back to the polls next month with surveys giving the lead to an anti-bailout party that would tear up the conditions attached to 240 billion euros ($307 billion) of aid.